abbycabs/mozfest-open-projects-2016/_articles/maintenance.md

 ---

 Congrats, you're running an Open Project!
 Thank you for all your hard work.
 You're helping us work towards a healthy internet by working openly.

+If you're interested in the full version of this training, consider applying for our next round of the [Open Leadership Training Series](http://mzl.la/open-leadership).